-Hemangiosarcoma (HSA) also called malignant hemangioendothelioma or angiosarcoma is a deadly cancer that originates in the endothelium and invades the blood vessels.
-Hemangiosarcoma is more common in dogs than any other species.
+Hemangiosarcoma (HSA) also called malignant hemangioendothelioma or angiosarcoma is deadly cancer that originates in the endothelium and invades the blood vessels.
+Hemangiosarcoma is more common in dogs than in any other species.
 It accounts for 5% of all non-cutaneous primary malignant neoplasms and 12% to 21% of all mesenchymal tumors in dogs.

-There are three types of hemangiosarcomas:
+What are the three types of hemangiosarcomas?